jgfoster/Jade/README.md

     OopType    GciTsNewUtf8String(GciSession sess, ...);
 ```

-The following provide UTF-8 conversion.
+The following provide UTF-8 conversion that we hope can be done on the client!

 ```C
     BoolType   GciUtf8To8bit(const char* src, char *dest, ssize_t destSize);